The scent of Kyara (Oud)

-Agarwood is formed in the heartwood of Aquilaria trees that inhabits mainly in the South Asia.
+Agarwood, also known as Oud, is a fragrant wood grown in Southeast Asia.
+It is formed in the heartwood of Aquilaria trees.
 When the tree become infected with pest or mould, or stressed by rain and storm, as a reaction to these attacks, the tree produces aromatic dark resin.
 When this resin becomes embedded to the heartwood, it becomes Agarwood.

-Unfortunately, as a result of the global demand, Agarwood has been over-hervested in the past and it endangered some species that produce Agarwood.
+Unfortunately, as a result of the global demand, Agarwood has once been over-hervested in the past and it endangered some species producing Agarwood.
 At present, the trade of Agarwood is monitored by the international organisation established for conservation of endangered nature and species.

-DISER is the one of a very few perfume producers in the world that can distinguish authentic Kyara wood and precisely extract the odour from it without using volume.
-It took them almost 15 years to develop this method.
-About 1g of Kyara is used in the perfume of Kyara by DI SER and mixed with Hinoki cypress, cedar, frankincense and the rose from his own farm (If the perfume is made only with Kyara, the 33ml bottle requires about 50g of Kyara wood and the price of perfume will be over 30,000 euro).
+DI SER is the one of a few perfume producers in the world that can precisely grade the quality of Kyara wood and extract its scent without using volume.
+It took them more than 15 years to achieve this perfect extraction technique.
+About 1g of Kyara is used in the perfume of Kyara for a 33ml bottle.
+Other precious plants are mixed such as Hinoki cypress, cedar, frankincense and rose grown in his own farm.
+If they produces solely with Kyara, the 33ml bottle would requires about 50g of wood and its price as perfume will be over 35,000 euro.

-DISER keeps its production deliberately very small, because only this way it is possible to keep the quality and the sustainable production with Agarwood, and also other plants and herbs.
+DISER strictly keeps its production small, because only this way it is possible to keep the quality and the sustainable production with Agarwood as well as other plants and herbs.